hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 3. Click the "Create credentials" button, select "Service account key"

-4. Create new service account that at least has `Compute Engine Instance Admin (v1)` and `Service Account User` roles.
+4. Create a new service account that at least has `Compute Engine Instance Admin (v1)` and `Service Account User` roles.

-5. Choose `JSON` as Key type and click "Create".
+5. Choose `JSON` as the Key type and click "Create".
     A JSON file will be downloaded automatically.
 This is your *account file*.

 ### Precedence of Authentication Methods

 Packer looks for credentials in the following places, preferring the first location found:

-1. A `account_file` option in your packer file.
+1. An `account_file` option in your packer file.

 2. A JSON file (Service Account) whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.